StephenWeiXu/react-scrollspy-nav/README.md

 # react-scrollspy-nav

-`react-scrollspy-nav` is a React component that provides smooth scrolling navigation to the page.
+`react-scrollspy-nav` is a React component that provides smooth scrolling navigation to a web page.
 It also accounts for the factor that a React app may use different React router and therefore has different url patterns (for example the hash pathname in `HashRouter`).

 See the [Demo](https://stephenweixu.github.io/react-scrollspy-nav).

 ## Installation
-`npm install react-scrollspy-nav`
+`npm i react-scrollspy-nav --save`

 ## Usage
 ```